 Well… kind of.

 There are various low carb bread options that you can try, such as cloud bread, 90-second bread, and even some keto bagels.
 They all have their distinct properties.
 For example, cloud bread largely relies on eggs and cream cheese, so you end up with a distinct eggy flavor.

 While keto bread is never going to be the same as carb heavy bread, it can be appealing in some situations.

 Egg cups are an easy choice if you want breakfast that you can simply pick up and take with you.
 The cups are often baked in a muffin tray and consist of beaten eggs along with some ingredients for texture and flavor.

-Popular low carb ingredients in egg cups include spinach, cheese, broccoli, mushroom, ham, and even jalapenos – just not all at once.
+Popular low carb ingredients in egg cups include spinach (even frozen spinach will work), cheese, broccoli, mushroom, ham, and even jalapenos – just not all at once.
 Most recipes use one or two extra flavoring ingredients and perhaps some spices.

 This breakfast has many advantages, including the fact that it is high in protein.
 The egg cups can also be eaten hot, warm, or cold, which gives you plenty of flexibility.